 Even if you aren’t receiving or paying support, it’s a good idea to have a policy in place if you have children.
 If you and your ex share custody, each one of you should have a life insurance policy.
 If one parent dies, the benefits paid by the policy will help make up the lost income.

 If you had a policy before your divorce and your ex is listed as your beneficiary, take their name off the policy.
 If you have them, list your children as the beneficiaries or work with an attorney to set up a trust for the benefits.

 If you and your ex didn’t have kids together and you have no other dependents after your divorce, you most likely don’t need to have a life insurance policy for the time being.

 4. Giving in to Your Ex’s Demands

-Once your divorce is final, the best thing to do is have a no-contact period with your spouse for at least one month, if not longer.
+Once your divorce is final, the best thing to do is have a no-contact period with your ex-spouse for at least one month, if not longer.
 Having a no-contact rule is tricky if you have children together, but it’s not impossible.

 Cutting ties with your ex gives you time to heal from the pain of divorce.
-It also makes it easier to avoid any financial demands or requests if they have regrets about the financial terms or asset division in the divorce decree.
+It also makes it easier to avoid any financial demands or requests if they have regrets about the financial terms or property division in the divorce decree.

 It’s not uncommon for some exes to continue to make demands on their now-former partners after a divorce.
 Remember the divorce is over.
 You don’t owe your ex anything that hasn’t already been laid out in your divorce settlement.
-If they ask you for money or try to negotiate things that are already covered in your divorce decree, remind them of the no-contact rule and ask them to follow it.
+If they ask you for money or try to negotiate things that are already covered in your settlement agreement, remind them of the no-contact rule and ask them to follow it.